-ISSUE PROGRESSIVE TRADITIONAL BRIDGING Detailed Program, Scope, Schedule & Budget May be provided by owner's RFP or developed in part or whole after design-build team selection.
+PROGRESSIVE TRADITIONAL BRIDGING DETAILED PROGRAM, SCOPE, SCHEDULE & BUDGET May be provided by owner's RFP or developed in part or whole after design-build team selection.
 Provided by owner's RFP.
 Provided by owner's RFP.
-Firm Design & Cost Proposal Developed after design-build team selection.
-Provided by selected design-build team's proposal.
+FIRM DESIGN & COST PROPOSAL Developed after design-build team selection.
+Provided by selected design- build team's proposal.
 May be adjusted through validation.
-Provided by selected design-build team's proposal.
+Provided by selected design- build team's proposal.
 May be adjusted through validation.
-Provided by selected design-build team's proposal.
-May be adjusted through validation.

-ISSUE PROGRESSIVE TRADITIONAL BRIDGING Stakeholder Engagement Comparable to typical design-only process.
+STAKEHOLDER ENGAGEMENT Comparable to typical design-only process.
 Typically limited.
 Typically limited.
-Owner provided information and site conditions are validated throughout design phase.
-Owner provided information and site conditions are validated prior to executing design-build contract.
-Owner provided information and site conditions are validated prior to executing design-build contract.
-Validation Firm design & cost proposal may be further developed to align with agency needs prior to executing design-build contract.
-Firm design & cost proposal may be subject to final validation by agency after submittal.
-Effort is typically limited due to agency involvement in design process.
-Firm design & cost proposal may be further developed to align with agency needs prior to executing design-build contract.
-Schedule Comparable to typical design-only process for the level of development required to prepare firm design and cost proposal.
+VALIDATION Owner provided information and site conditions are validated throughout design phase.
+Firm design & cost proposal may be subject to final Owner provided information and site conditions may be validated either prior to or after executing the design- build contract.
+Owner provided information and site conditions may be validated either prior to or after executing the design- build contract.

+PROGRESSIVE TRADITIONAL BRIDGING validation by agency after Firm design & cost proposal Firm design & cost proposal submittal.
+Effort is typically may be further developed to may be further developed to limited due to agency align with agency needs align with agency needs involvement in design prior to executing design- prior to executing design- process. build contract. build contract.
+SCHEDULE Comparable to typical design-only process for the level of development required to prepare firm design and cost proposal.
 One to three months.
 One to three months.